wigginno/geolocate-pcap-hosts/README.md

 # geolocate-pcap-hosts

 ## Description
-Command line utility to create a GeoJSON-formatted world map of geolocated hosts from a packet capture.
+Command line utility to create a GeoJSON-formatted world map of geolocated hosts from a network packet capture.
 The output json data can be visualized in another tool (e.g. pasted into https://geojson.io/).
 Run it on Linux, Mac, or WSL.

 ## Prerequisites